 Most commuters traveling from Long Island access the 59th Street Bridge from the Van Dam Street Exit 15 on the Long Island Expressway.
 From there, travelers head north to Queens Boulevard which points them under the L Train and into one of the most horrific traffic jams in the country.
 And that is after just exciting a most probable traffic jam on the Long Island Expressway.
 Many Queens residents or people working in Queens will take Northern Boulevard to the 59th Street Bridges.
 Regardless of which direction one may drive from, make sure you have a good car stereo system or some form of mobile audio entertainment to help pass the time sitting behind the never-ending line of New York City cabs, buses and trucks all looking to enter Manhattan through the 59th Street Bridge.

 59th Street Bridge Structure

-If one may want to cross over the bridge with relative ease, than early Sunday morning before 7:00 am is the best choice.
+If one may want to cross over the bridge with relative ease, then early Sunday morning before 7:00 am is the best choice.
 The upper level of the bridge host two lanes of traffic on both the Manhattan Queens approach lanes.
-The lower level also provides two land in each direction.
+The lower level also provides two lanes in each direction.
 The lower level also contains two outer lanes with only the Queens approach being utilized for motor vehicle traffic.
-The outer Manhattan bound land is now closed to motor vehicle traffic and is utilized for foot and bicycle traffic only.
+The outer Manhattan-bound land is now closed to motor vehicle traffic and is utilized for foot and bicycle traffic only.